PhysiCell-Tools/Studio-Guide/README.md

 ~/PhysiCell$ python get_studio.py
 ```

-It will download and install the latest version of the Studio into a directory called `studio` within your PhysiCell directory.
+It will download and install the latest version of the Studio into a directory called `studio`, e.g., within your PhysiCell directory or elsewhere.
 The `get_studio.py` script will also print out sample commands for running the Studio, e.g.:

 ```
 ~/PhysiCell$ python studio/bin/studio.py    # by default, try to load config/PhysiCell_settings.xml and use "project" as executable